 Support Vector Machine

-On the basis of support vectors, we identify whether it is a number or alphabet.
+Based on support vectors, we identify whether it is a number or an alphabet.

 How SVM works?

 Naïve Bayes- It is a supervised learning algorithm which works on bayes theorem.